 Apprentices are actively encouraged to use Rebus laptops for research and assignment work.
-All session activity is monitored by Tutors that are vigilant to the online risks.
+All session activity is monitored by tutors who are vigilant to the online risks.
 Laptops are assigned to learners to facilitate this monitoring process.
 The internet server for the centre incorporates a firewall that prevents malware and viruses from installing onto the ICT equipment.
 Apprentice laptops can only access the internet via this server.
 When apprentices receive the centre induction, they are instructed regarding acceptable use of the ICT facilities.
-To acknowledge that they understand the guidance given, they are required to sign an "Apprentice Laptop and Internet
+To acknowledge that they understand the guidance given, they are required to sign an "Apprentice Laptop and Internet Use" agreement.

-Use" agreement.

 Laptops provided for apprentice use are set up using child settings.
 This prevents access to certain online content and from downloading any unauthorised files.
+Laptops are also periodically cleared of histories and monitored regularly.